thlorenz/learnuv/slides.md

 # Callbacks to implement  Event Emitters

-- **libuv** has callbacks that are meant to be invoked more than once
+- when working with **libuv** you may encounter callbacks that are meant to be invoked more than once
 - this allows us to build simple event emitters

 ```c